Camp Van Dorn Slaughter: History of the 364th

-The US Army's 364th Infantry Regiment was one of numerous all-black regiments in the segregated army of World War II.
-It had been formed in 1942 from other units in Louisiana and included numerous soldiers from northern states, who bristled at the Jim Crow laws and segregation in the South.
-That year it was assigned to Camp Florence near Phoenix, Arizona to serve as guards for the German prisoners of war held there.
-The civilian society was highly segregated, and blacks made up about 7% of the population in the city.
-They and other minorities: Hispanics, Native Americans and Asians were restricted in their daily lives and rights.
+On 19 June, the 364th Infantry was assigned to Camp Florence near Phoenix, Arizona to serve as guards for the German prisoners of war held there.
+Phoenix was a highly segregated city, and blacks made up about 7% of the population.
+They and other minorities, such s Hispanics, Native Americans, and Asians, were restricted in their daily lives and rights.